sleak-lbl/weekly-emails/items/roofhack.md

-### Join Us for the Roofline on NVIDIA GPUs Hackathon on July 8!
+### Join Us for the Roofline on NVIDIA GPUs Hackathon Next Wednesday, July 8!

 The Roofline performance model provides an intuitive and insightful way to understand application performance, identify bottlenecks, and perform